magepages/mpdocs/docs/layered-navigation-pro/user-guide.rst

 .. image:: https://i.imgur.com/pog5sWu.jpg

 * In **Enable Rating Filter** field: Choose "Yes" to enable and display the group attribute **Rating** on the Layered Navigation and leave "No" to disable this feature.
-When you choose "Yes", there are 2 more options for the modification:
+When you choose "Yes", there are 2 more options for the modification
 * In **Group Label** : Adding the text as the group attribute's name.
 * In **Expand by default** : Choose "Yes" to automatically expand the group attribute **Rating** when shoppers go to the collection page.

 3. Filter by decimal attributes
 -------------------------------